 “In general, the preliminary data regarding COVID-19 vaccine has been shown to be safe,” said Dr. Jason Patzwald, Marshfield Clinic Health System OB/GYN.

-Patzwald said current recommendations from CDC, American College of OBGYN, and Society for Maternal Fetal Medicine, is that the COVID-19 vaccine should be made available to pregnant and lactating patients.
+Patzwald said current recommendations from CDC, American College of OBGYN, and Society for Maternal Fetal Medicine, is that the COVID-19 vaccine is recommended for all pregnant and lactating patients.

-If you are pregnant, breastfeeding or pumping, you have the choice to be vaccinated.
+If you are pregnant, breastfeeding or pumping, it is recommended that you should be vaccinated for COVID-19.

 Research on the COVID-19 vaccine for pregnant women

-“This includes published results from nearly 4,000 pregnant women who chose to be vaccinated showing there is no evidence for increased risk to mothers or babies,” said Dr. Alison Bauer, maternal and fetal medicine specialist at Marshfield Clinic Health System.
+“This includes published results from more than 5,000 pregnant women who chose to be vaccinated showing there is no evidence for increased risk to mothers or babies,” said Dr. Alison Bauer, maternal and fetal medicine specialist at Marshfield Clinic Health System.
 “It is research like this that gave me confidence to get the vaccine myself during my third trimester of pregnancy.”